-PPE Marketplace opens up for regional businesses to reopen safely
+PPE Marketplace up and running for local businesses to re-open safely

 Latest Weather Blog

-PPE Marketplace opens up for regional businesses to reopen safely
+PPE Marketplace up and running for local businesses to re-open safely

-BATON ROUGE - With businesses in the phase to soon reopen their doors there have been a lot of concerns with being able to protect visitors and employees.
+BATON ROUGE - As businesses prepare to reopen their doors, health and safety concerns arise for customers and employees.

-The Baton Rouge Area Chamber (BRAC) announced on Thursday that they are working with Lyons Specialty Company, LLC to source and supply Personal Protective Equipment (PPE) at competitive rates to the Capital Region business community.
+The Baton Rouge Area Chamber announced Thursday that they are working with Lyons Specialty Company to source and supply personal protective equipment (PPE) at competitive rates to the Capital Region business community.

-Businesses are slowly reopening and are concerned about their ability to reopen up safely since protective gear is hard to come by due to the novel coronavirus pandemic.
+BRAC stated they are actively responding to business concerns over the accessibility and affordability of the protective gear as it is hard to come by during the coronavirus outbreak.
+They say if these issues are not addressed, there is a major risk to the reopening of the region's economy.

-“We have heard from businesses across the region that access to PPE threatens their ability to reopen safely,” said Adam Knapp, president and CEO of BRAC.
+“We have heard from businesses across the region that access to PPE threatens their ability to reopen safely,” Adam Knapp said, President and CEO of BRAC.

-To assist in the reopening of the economy BRAC has started up a PPE Marketplace to help businesses recover in a safe way.
+“We encourage businesses to secure their PPE supplies now in advance of the anticipated May 15 start of the Phase 1 reopening of the economy to ensure employee, vendor, and customer safety,” Knapp said.

-“We encourage businesses to secure their PPE supplies now in advance of the anticipated May 15 start of the Phase 1 reopening of the economy to ensure employee, vendor, and customer safety,” said Knapp.
+According to the release, the PPE marketplace is updated regularly, selling items such as disposable three-ply sanitary masks, N95 masks, gloves, hand sanitizer with 60% alcohol, alcohol wipes, sanitizing towels, disinfectants, and more.

-The PPE Marketplace is updated regularly and is selling items such as disposable 3-ply sanitary masks, N95 masks, gloves, hand sanitizer with 60% alcohol, alcohol wipes, sanitizing towels, disinfectants, and more.
+The marketplace is open to all and does not require any current or prior relationship with BRAC.

-Anyone can use the PPE Marketplace and does not have to have any current or prior relationship with BRAC in order to buy supplies.
+CEO of Lyons Specialty Company, Hugh Raetzsch, says in collaboration with BRAC, they have been able to secure the quantity of PPE needed and produce the products at a fair price.

-“We are pleased to partner with BRAC to provide businesses the necessary PPE products as they begin the reopening process.
-Everyone is aware of the supply chain issues with these products.
-In this collaborative effort with BRAC, we have been able to not only secure the quantities needed, but also procure these products at the best possible prices.
-By rolling this process into our normal daily warehouse operations we have been able to create a streamlined workflow to create a hands free / touch free pickup process at our Port Allen distribution facility.
-We are all anxious to get the businesses in our area open again and the Louisiana economy back on track,” said Hugh Raetzsch, Jr., CEO of Lyons Specialty Company, LLC.
+By rolling this process into our normal daily warehouse operations, we have been able to create a streamlined workflow to create a hands-free, touch-free pickup process at our Port Allen distribution facility, Raetzsch said.

-Businesses can place orders for next day, hands-free pickup in Port Allen.
+Raetzsch says they are anxious to get local businesses open and Louisiana's economy back on track.

-Ten percent of sale proceeds made through the PPE Marketplace will go toward supporting BRAC’s COVID-19 recovery priorities
+Ten percent of sale proceeds made through the PPE Marketplace will go toward supporting BRAC’s COVID-19 recovery priorities, according to the release.

 More News